pawelpepek/CRUDAPI/README.md

 }
 ```

-4. Create controller (which inherits from the EntityControllerTemplate generic class):
+4. Create the controller (which inherits from the EntityControllerTemplate generic class):
 ```c#
 using CrudCore.API;